sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-29-regular-expression-intro.md

 - Digits : 0-9
 - Capital Letters: A-Z
 - any character: .
 - any single digit: \d
-\D - any Non Digit character
+- any Non Digit character: \D
-\. - Period
+- Period: \.
-\s - white space
+- white space:\s
-\S - any Non White space
+- any Non White space: \S
-\w - any alpha numeric character
+- any alpha numeric character: \w
-\W - any non alpha numeric character
+- any non alpha numeric character: \W

-^ - starts with indicator
+- starts with indicator: ^
-$ - ends
+- ends with indicator: $

-( ) - makes/captures in a groups
+- makes/captures in a groups: ( )
-(a(bc)) - makes/captures in a sub groups
+- makes/captures in a sub groups: (a(bc))
-(.*) - makes/captures variable content
+- makes/captures variable content: (.*)

+### Conditionl Logic Example
-a|b - matches a or b
+- matches a or b: a|b

 [abc] - only one of a, b or c
 [^abc] - Not of [abc], means no a/b/c